Green Corridors

 Water

-• Wildlife ponds come in many sizes (from custom build ones with pond liner to a sunken bucket) and will be used by amphibians, dragonflies and other insects.
+• Wildlife ponds come in many sizes (from custom build ones with pond liner to a sunken bucket) and will be used by amphibians, dragonflies, damselflies and other insects.
 Just remember to provide an easy access into and out of the pond so animals can get out if they need to.

 Shelter